blaynem/rumble-raffle-DAO/README.md

 - General:
   - TESTING.
 We have zero tests.
 Not great!
+- Revives:
+  - We should increase the amount of revives based on how many players are left.
+Right now it's only 1 per round.
 - replaceActivityDescPlaceholders
   - Right now it only shows the player names.
 We need to be able to hover a players name and show their publicAddress.